thanhnhan311201/IR_System/README.md

 ## 1. Installation

-Both windows, macos and linux operating systems work well with this project.
+This project is compatible with Windows, Mac OS X, and Linux operating systems.

 Recommended working environment:
 - tensorflow >= 2.7.0